by Dr. Birgit Wogatzky | Nov 8, 2025 | PMS en, Symptoms of nutrient deficiency

 ✅ If necessary, consider targeted supplementation – speak with your doctor or a nutritionist about your options.

-by Dr. Birgit Wogatzky | Apr 1, 2025 | Symptoms of nutrient deficiency
+by Dr. Birgit Wogatzky | Apr 1, 2025 | Pill

 Have you ever wondered how your birth control pill affects your mineral balance?
 If you use hormonal contraception, it’s essential to support your body in the best way possible – and magnesium plays a key role in this.